Kafunta River Lodge: Our full report

 Each chalet is furnished with two three-quarter beds under a large walk-in mosquito net that incorporates a ceiling fan.
 The rooms also have bucket armchairs and built-in wardrobe space.
 Minibar/fridges and coffee makers, powered by mains electricity, are standard.

-- Two ‘luxury’ chalets, although decorated and furnished in a similar way to the standard chalets, are constructed of stone on two levels, and are much more spacious.
+- Two ‘deluxe’, or family chalets, although decorated and furnished in a similar way to the standard chalets, are constructed of stone on two levels, and are much more spacious.
 The bathrooms are also much larger and include a free-standing bath.
 From the bedroom, stairs lead up to a viewing platform on a veranda nestled in the roof.
 With a couple of day beds here, it’s a pleasant place to spend the afternoon watching wildlife on the valley floor.
-And should you wish to spend the night up here, the beds can be covered by mosquito nets, too.
+And should you wish to spend the night up here (it's also perfect for families), the beds can be covered by mosquito nets, too.

 Activities from Kafunta River Lodge centre around 4WD game drives (day and night) and walking safaris, all led by excellent guides.
 Although the camp is about 30 minutes’ drive from the main Mfuwe Bridge, it benefits from access to the park via the Nkwali pontoon, which is just 1.5km away.
 The pontoon is exclusive to safari operators’ vehicles, meaning you can avoid the morning rush at the main gate.

 The majority of game drives from Kafunta take place in the Mfuwe area of the park, which has fantastic wildlife – especially in the drier months from June to October.
-On our last visit in June 2015 we were lucky enough to see a pack of 14 wild dog, as well as some of the more usual elephants, buffalo and plenty of puku.
+On our last visit in October 2019 we were lucky enough to see two separate packs of wild dog, as well as some of the more usual elephants, buffalo and plenty of puku.
 That said, there are a number of camps in this area, so good sightings can get slightly busy with other vehicles.
-If you are keen for a more exclusive safari experience as well you could combine Kafunta with its remote sister camp, Island Bush Camp, in the southern part of the park.
+If you are keen for a more exclusive safari experience as well you could combine Kafunta with its remote sister camps, Island Bush Camp, which has more of a focus on walking safaris, or Three Rivers Camp, both in the southern part of the park.

 Food & drink

-Food quality: The food at Kafunta on our last visit in June 2015 was very good and certainly of good restaurant standard.
+- The food at Kafunta on our last visit in October 2019 was very good and certainly of good restaurant standard.
 The menus were imaginative, tasty and very well presented, and dietary requirements can be accommodated.
 Children's meals can be prepared on request.

 Breakfast is a buffet of fruits, cereals, fresh bread and pastries, with tea, coffee and a cooked breakfast served to your table.